fboender/scriptform/doc/MANUAL.md

 ## <a name="output">Output</a>

-FIXME

-      If
+**All output is assumed to be UTF8, regardless of system encoding!**

+### <a name="output_types">Output types</a>

+Scripts can have a few different output types.
+The output type is specified in the **`output`** field of the form definition.
+For example, the following form definition has a `raw` output type.:

+    "display_image" {
+        "title": "Show an image",
+        "description": "Show an image",
+        "script: "job_display_image.sh",
+        "output": "raw",
+        "fields": []
+    }

+The following output types are supported:

-      its value is `escaped`, the output of the callback will have its HTML entities escaped and will be wrapped in PRE elements.
+- **`escaped`**: the output of the callback will have its HTML entities escaped and will be wrapped in PRE elements.
 This is the **default** option.

-If the value is `html`, the output will not be escaped or wrapped in PRE tags, and can thus include HTML markup.
-If the output is `raw`, the output of the script is streamed directly to the client's browser.
+- **`html`**: If the value is `html`, the output will not be escaped or wrapped in PRE tags, and can thus include HTML markup.

+- **`raw`**: The output of the script is streamed directly to the client's browser.
 This allows you to output images, binary files, etc to the client.
   The script must include the proper headers and body itself.

-**All output is assumed to be UTF8, regardless of system encoding!**
+Examples of raw script output can be found in the `examples/raw` directory.

+### <a name="output_exitcodes">Exit codes</a>

 If the script's exit code is 0, the output of the script (stdout) is captured and shown to the user in the browser.